Chapter 2: Features of Connective and Binding Interactions

 Processions and Flows

-In contrast, connectives flow through their changes in a smooth, unbroken stream.
+In contrast, connectives flow through their changes in a smooth, unbroken stream of dynamic, freely responsive arrangements.

 Sublimation of a Bond

-It may happen that an external interaction does not force a bond's constituent objects to test the limits of their constraint so the bond need not respond as a whole to maintain its constraint.
-This may happen, for example, when an external interaction invokes a vibration of the bond's constituent objects which is so small that the range of their vibration lies well within the imposed limits.
-The constituent objects respond as if they were in a connective.
+It may happen that an external interaction does not force a bond's constituent objects to test the limits of their constraint and the bond does not respond as a whole.
+This may happen, for example, when an external interaction invokes a vibration of the bond's constituent objects which is so small that the range of their vibration stays well within the limits of the bond's constraint.
+The constituent objects respond freely as if they were in a connective.
 And as far as the external objects are concerned, it is the bond's constituent objects that are responding to them rather than the bond-as-a-whole.

 When an external interaction acts on a bond's constituent objects and the bond does not respond as a whole I say that the external interaction sublimates the bond, acting only on its constituent objects, which respond freely and individually as if in a connective even though they are constrained in a bond.

-In a sublimating external interaction the bond is not apparent to the external objects because it does not respond to them and they do not respond to it, so as far as they are concerned, the bond, as an object in its own right, does not exist - and as far as the bond is concerned, the external objects don't exist (in their own right) either.
+In a sublimating external interaction the bond is not apparent to the external objects because it does not respond to them and they do not respond to it, so as far as they are concerned, the bond, as an object in its own right, does not exist - and as far as the bond is concerned, the external objects don't exist (in their own right) either because they are not responsive to it.
 A sublimation is effectively mutual.

-In a sublimating external interaction there is thus no interaction between the external objects and the bond itself.
+In a sublimating external interaction there is thus no interaction between the external objects and the bond as a whole.
 The external objects are not excluded from the bond's spatial volume and it is not excluded from theirs.
 The interaction is between the bond's constituent objects and those of the external objects (assuming the various constituent objects are not also sublimated), with all constituent objects being excluded from each other's spatial volumes.
 In a sublimating interaction the external objects and the bond as a whole are not interacting with each other while their constituent objects interact connectively.
-In this way we see that objects only exclude each other from their spatial volumes when they are interacting.

-(This description is sufficient to convey the idea.
+(This description of sublimation is sufficient to convey the idea.
 If you want to go there, some complexities are addressed in Appendix 1.)

 Stasis and Change

 The outstanding feature of bonds is a capacity for stasis.
 Strictly confined within ranges, a bond's constituent objects can appear to be motionless relative to each other, especially when their range of constraint is narrow.
 Bonds have identities and architectures that do not change and they can compound into more complex architectures that are just as static and enduring.
-They preserve their identities and architectures with absolute fidelity even in the face of disturbance (as long as they are not disrupted).
+They preserve their identities and architectures with absolute fidelity even in the face of disturbance for as long as they are not disrupted.